|

 to convey his message.
 First, he compares his separation from his wife

-to the separation of a man's soul from his body when he dies (Stanza 1).
+to the separation of a man's soul from his body when he dies (first stanza).

 The body represents physical love; the soul represents spiritual or intellectual